 2. Quiet Phase

-Here, you’ll focus on the top major gift leads.
-This phase can take upwards of a year.
+The quiet phase takes place before you announce your campaign to the public and can take up to a year or longer.
+Here, you’ll focus heavily on prospect research and pursuing the top major gift leads, likely starting with your board members.
 50-70% of your funds will be raised during this phase, so it’s absolutely crucial.

-The kick-off phase marks the launch of your campaign.
-After months quietly courting major donors, it’s time to host a press conference and throw a party to announce your campaign.
+The kick-off phase marks the public launch of your campaign.
+After months quietly courting major donors, it’s time to host a press conference and throw a launch party!

 4. Public Phase